“When California was wild, it was one sweet bee garden throughout its entire length,

 ~John Muir, “The Bee Pastures”

 Welcome to the Los Angeles County Beekeepers Association, founded in 1873, to foster the interest of bee culture and beekeeping within Los Angeles County.
-Our membership is composed of commercial and urban beekeepers, and bee enthusiasts.
-Our purpose is the care and welfare of the honey bee.
-We achieve this through the education of ourselves and the general public, supporting honey bee research, and practicing best management practices for the keeping of bees.
+Our primary purpose is the care and welfare of the honeybee.
+Our group membership is composed of commercial and small scale beekeepers, bee hobbyists, and bee enthusiasts.
+So whether you came upon our site by design or just 'happened' to find us - we're glad you're here!
+Our club and this website are dedicated to educating our members and the general public.
+We support honeybee research, and adhering to best management practices for the keeping of bees.

 The Latest Buzz: